orpheuslummis/defiyieldselect/README.rst

 The 1h default resampling interval is to allow the forecasting up to 1 month in 722 steps to be tractable (vs 43444 steps with an interval of 1min).

-The reason why we don't include a target column in the data is that we fix the base multiplier (1) to be the latest data.
-In other words, latest data point is used as reference point (1) to calculate the target multiplier.
+The reason why we don't include a target column in the data is that calculate the compounding starting at the latest data.
+In other words, we calculate a target interest multiplier starting at the latest data, which is then multiplied with the price, every predicted timestep.

 Possible directions of development: